Site icon Outdoor Gearzine "Outdoor Gearzine"

 Alpha rice Approximately 160ml of water

-1 cup of rice Approximately 200ml of water (excluding rice volume)
+1 cup of rice About 200ml of water (excluding the volume of rice)

 Tips for choosing

-Even if you have a cooker of the same size, you can choose from three large shapes to suit your usability and preferences.
-Each has its advantages and disadvantages, so let's start by comparing its features in the table below.
+Even if the cooker is the same size, you can choose from three main shapes to suit your preferences and ease of use.
+Each has its own advantages and disadvantages, so let's start by comparing their features in the table below

 image